L7R7/gitlab-helper/README.md

 gitlab-helper-exe -h
 ```

-The app will start only if all properties are set in one of the sources.
+The tool will start only if all properties are set in one of the sources.

 The repository contains a config file that sets reasonable defaults, see [.gitlab-helper.yaml](.gitlab-helper.yml).